 My mom caught me and I promised not to do it again.
 Staring at the sun will blind you.

-So I believed for the next two decades.
+I believed this for decades.

 I now sun gaze regularly, and my vision hasn't deteriorated.
 On the contrary.
 My appetite has also slightly decreased, and I feel more vital than ever.